×

 If you are thinking about moving to Panama City, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Panama City can vary greatly depending on the area and type of property.
 Generally, the average cost of a one-bedroom apartment in the city center is around $800 to $1,000 per month, while a three-bedroom apartment in the suburbs can cost around $1,200 to $1,500 per month.
-Prices for larger homes and luxury properties can range from $2,000 to $5,000 per month," said one expat in Panama City.
+Prices for larger homes and luxury properties can range from $2,000 to $5,000 per month," explained one expat living in Panama City, Panama.

 View More Answers